xtommas/monkey-interpreter/README.md

 ## Interpreter parts

-The interpreter tokenizes and parses Monkey source code in a REPL(Read-Eval-Print-Loop), buils up an internal representation of the code called abstract syntax tree (AST) and evaluates this tree.
+The interpreter tokenizes and parses Monkey source code in a REPL(Read-Eval-Print-Loop), builds up an internal representation of the code called abstract syntax tree (AST) and evaluates this tree.
 It features these major parts:

 - The lexer: transforms source code into tokens.
 - The parser: takes the tokens and constructs the Abstract Syntax Tree (AST).